 Raphael's 'Transfiguration'

-‘The Transfiguration’ is the last painting by the Italian High Renaissance master Raphael.
-Commissioned by Cardinal Giulio de Medici, the later Pope Clement VII (1523-1534) and conceived as an altarpiece for the Narbonne Cathedral in France, Raphael worked on it until his death in 1520.
-The original now hangs in the Pinacoteca Vaticana in Vatican City.
+The “Transfiguration” is the last painting by the Italian High Renaissance master Raphael commissioned by Cardinal Giulio de Medici, the later Pope Clement Vll (1523-1534) and conceived as an altarpiece for the Narbonne Cathedral in France.
+Raphael worked on it until his death in 1520.
+The Original now hangs in the Pinacoteca Vaticana in Vatican City.

 In the lower portion of the painting, Raphael depicts the Apostles attempting to free a possessed boy of his demonic possession.
 They are unable to cure the sick child until the arrival of the recently transfigured Christ, who performs a miracle.
-The youth is no longer prostate from his seizure but is standing on his feet, and his mouth is open, which signifies the departure of the demonic spirit.
+The youth is no longer prostrate from his seizure but is standing on his feet, and his mouth is open, which signifies the departure of the demonic spirit.

 The figure in the blue robe on the bottom left is probably Matthew.
 He consults a book but cannot find the solution to cure the young man.
 The young disciple in the yellow robe is Philip.
 To Philip’s right, in the red robe, is Andrew.
 The man behind Andrew, pointing to the sick boy, is Judas Thaddeus, and the older man to his left is Simon.
 The man on the far left is probably Judas Iscariot.
 The man behind the boy holding him is his father who is in the green robe.
 He looks at the disciples while pointing at the young man.